MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/operator/integrated-dell-remote-access-controller-credentials.md

 # Update user credentials for the Integrated Dell Remote Access Controller

-This section describes how to change the Integrated Dell Remote Access Controller (iDRAC) credentials.
+This section describes how to change the Integrated Dell Remote Access Controller (iDRAC) user credentials.

 ## Prerequisites